atom/flight-manual.atom.io/content/behind-atom/sections/keymaps-in-depth.md

     editor.insertText(new Date().toLocaleString())
 ```

-`atom.commands` refers to the global {CommandRegistry} instance where all commands are set and consequently picked up by the command palette.
+`atom.commands` refers to the global `CommandRegistry` instance where all commands are set and consequently picked up by the command palette.

 When you are looking to bind new keys, it is often useful to use the command palette (`ctrl-shift-p`) to discover what commands are being listened for in a given focus context.
-Commands are "humanized" following a simple algorithm, so a command like `editor:fold-current-row` would appear as "Editor: Fold Current
+Commands are "humanized" following a simple algorithm, so a command like `editor:fold-current-row` would appear as "Editor: Fold Current Row".
-Row".

 ##### "Composed" Commands